Hub Services Buyer's Guide 2026: Complete Vendor Evaluation Framework

 When does a drug launch need a hub?

-A drug needs a hub when the product requires prior authorization from most commercial payers, is specialty-distributed with AWP above $10,000 per year, patients face meaningful out-of-pocket exposure, the product has REMS or restricted distribution requirements, or the internal patient services team has fewer than 20 dedicated FTEs.
-Traditional retail pharmacy drugs with broad formulary coverage and PA rates below 20% typically do not need a full hub.
+A drug needs a hub when the product requires prior authorization from most commercial payers, is specialty-distributed, patients face meaningful out-of-pocket exposure, the product has REMS or restricted distribution requirements, or the internal patient services team lacks the capacity to operate access workflows.
+Traditional retail pharmacy drugs with broad formulary coverage and limited PA friction typically do not need a full hub.

 How long does it take to implement a hub services program?